Statistical inference on representational geometries: Introduction

-A popular method for analyzing representational geometries \citep{kriegeskorte2013} on which we build here is representational similarity analysis \citep[RSA][]{kriegeskorte2008a, nili2014}.
-RSA is a two step process (Fig. \ref{fig:intro}): In the first step, RSA characterizes the representational geometry by estimating the representational distance for each pair of experimental conditions (e.g. different stimuli), and assembles these in a representational dissimilarity matrix (RDM).
-We use the more general term ``dissimilarity" here to include dissimilarity measures that are not distances or metrics in the mathematical sense \citep{walther2016,kriegeskorte2019}.
-An RDM is computed for the neural population in our brain region of interest and for each model representation.
+A popular method for analyzing representational geometries \citep{kriegeskorte2013} on which we build here is representational similarity analysis \citep[RSA][]{kriegeskorte2008, nili2014}.
+RSA is a three-step process (Fig. \ref{fig:intro}): In the first step, RSA characterizes the representational geometry of the brain region of interest by estimating the representational distance for each pair of experimental conditions (e.g. different stimuli).
+The distance estimates are assembled in a representational dissimilarity matrix (RDM).
+We use the more general term ``dissimilarity'' here to include dissimilarity measures that are not distances or metrics in the mathematical sense, such as crossvalidated distance estimators that can return negative values.
+This relaxation enables them to be unbiased by the noise in the data \citep{kriegeskorte2007, nili2014, walther2016, kriegeskorte2019}, returning values distributed symmetrically about 0, when the true distance is 0, but patterns are noisy estimates.
 In the second step, each model is evaluated by the accuracy of its prediction of the data RDM.
+To this end, an RDM is computed for each model representation.
+Each model's prediction of the data RDM is evaluated using an RDM comparator, such as a correlation coefficient.
+In the third step, models are inferentially compared to each other in terms of their RDM prediction accuracy to guide computational theory.